whztt07/terrain-demo/README.md

 # large-terrain-demo

+Note:
-Note: lava.png and lava_nh.png are licensed specially, see media/about.txt.
+* lava.png and lava_nh.png are licensed specially, see media/about.txt.
+* demo/sdl4ogre/ was taken from the OpenMW source tree, licensed under GPLv3.

 ------ Code license